-EXAMPLE 2.1.
-Consider Figure 1a, which uses a popular ML algorithm called Support Vector Machine (SVM).
-The goal is to learn a linear boundary (blue rectangle) for rain prediction using temperature and humidity features from different cities (examples X).
+(a) Data cleaning is not needed (b) Data cleaning is needed Figure 1: Data cleaning may not always be necessary linear boundary (blue rectangle) for rain prediction using temperature and humidity features from different cities (examples X).
 The boundary (margin) separates the examples based on their Rain outcomes.
 The target function transforms all examples to one of the two possible y values [1, -1].
-The approximation of the target function is $f(X, w)=w^T X$ .
+The approximation of the target function is $f(X, \mathbf{w}) = \mathbf{w}^T X$.